mdancho84/mdancho84.github.io/_posts/2021-12-20-portfoliodown.md

 ## 🚀 Launching a Career in Data Science

-I'll have detailed training coming soon on how to build professional profiles in 2022 as part of an upcoming module on __"Launching a Data Science Career in 30-days".__
+I'll have detailed training coming soon on how to launch a data science career in 2022: __"Launching a Data Science Career in 30-Days".__

 - You'll need to take the [__5-Course R-Track Courses__](https://university.business-science.io/p/5-course-bundle-machine-learning-web-apps-time-series) first to gain the prerequisite knowledge needed.
-Note that this will take several months to complete, but will set you up for insane performance on the job (and wow everyone in the interview).
+Note that this will take several months to complete, but the R-Track system will set you up for insane performance on the job (and wow everyone in the technical interview).

 - __The Career Module__ will cover what to do to land data science interviews, gain recommendations from me, and get promotion after promotion on the job to accelerate your career.

-If you are interested, then please [__watch my Free Webinar: 10 Secrets to becoming a Data Scientist with R.__](https://mailchi.mp/business-science/rtrack-master-class-signup-3)
+If you are interested in learning more, then please [__watch my Free Webinar: 10 Secrets to becoming a Data Scientist with R.__](https://mailchi.mp/business-science/rtrack-master-class-signup-3)

 <p class="text-center">
   <a class="btn btn-xxl-wide-green" href="https://mailchi.mp/business-science/rtrack-master-class-signup-3">